Infantry of the British Army: Training

 Officers receive their initial training at the Royal Military Academy Sandhurst, infantry officers then undertake the Platoon Commander's Battle Course, which is run at the Infantry Battle School at Brecon in Wales.
 It is here that leadership and tactics are taught to new platoon commanders.
 New NCOs and Warrant Officers are also sent on courses at Brecon when they come up for promotion.
 This encompasses Phase 3 training.
 Phase 3 training is also undertaken at the Support Weapons School at Warminster, where new officers, NCOs and soldiers are trained in the use of support weapons (mortars, anti-tank weapons) and in communications.

 Reservist Infantrymen undertake preliminary training at Regional Training Centres prior to attending a two-week CIC (Reserve) at Catterick.

 Headquarters Infantry

 Headquarters Infantry, which is located at Waterloo Lines on Imber Road in Warminster, is responsible for recruiting, manning and training policy of the Infantry.
 Headquarters Infantry was established in 1991 as a result of the Options for Change reform.

 Divisions of infantry

-The majority of the infantry in the British Army is divided for administrative purposes into four divisions.
+The infantry in the British Army is divided for administrative purposes into divisions.
 These are not the same as the ready and regenerative divisions (see below), but are based on either the geographical recruiting areas of the regiments, or the type of regiments: